 In general, do you paint from life or from photos, and why?
 Which method did you use in this painting?

 Ideally, I would paint from life but that’s difficult when you are walking or it’s raining.
 So I take numerous photos and sketches along the way piecing them together later in the studio with Photoshop to create the composition.
 Then I sketch out the composition onto the board painting loosely at first and adding definition where necessary.
 I let it stand for a few days and return with a fresh and critical eye before continuing, usually at this stage without referring to the sketches or photos.

 Do you use any interesting tools or methods that you haven’t already shared with us, and perhaps a top tip?

 Although, naturally enough I paint with brushes, I don’t limit the tools I use.
 I use palette knives, sponges, rags, edges of card (as I did for the longer pieces of grass in this painting), essentially whatever it takes.

 As for my top tip?
 Well that has to be to accept fair criticism which usually comes from my wife and my eldest daughter, herself a hand-weaver with a brilliant sense of colour.
 More than once I have declared a painting finished to face the remark that I have “made and interesting start”!
 Criticism can be difficult to take sometimes, but it always leads to improvement and encourages me to pursue paintings that are personal, have integrity and life.

 I hope you enjoy browsing this site.
-From here, you can purchase fine art prints.
-If you are interested in purchasing or commissioning original works, please don't hesitate to contact me either by phone or email.
+If you are interested in purchasing prints or commissioning original works, please don't hesitate to contact me either by phone or email.